ethersphere/SWIPs/SWIPs/swip-honey_to_money.md

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
-Currently, Swarm is not running with a live tes net for settling prices, so no problems are expected with this SWIP if it is implemented before Swarm goes live with price-incentivization.
+Currently, Swarm is not running with a live testnet for settling prices, so no problems are expected with this SWIP if it is implemented before Swarm goes live with price-incentivization.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SWIPs that are affecting changes to data and message formats.
 Other SWIPs can choose to include links to test cases if applicable.-->